portabletext/editor/packages/editor/README.md

 In order to set up an editor you'll need to:

-- Create a schema that defines the rich text elements.
+- Create a schema that defines the rich text and block content elements.
 - Create a toolbar to toggle these elements on and off.
 - Write render functions to style and display each element type in the editor.
 - Render the editor.